miashore/C2.17_tictactoe/README.md

 - Player-selected gameboard size between 3 or at least 5 size game board
 - Players must be displayed.
 The turn of the player must be displayed
 - Player-selected win-condition size between 3 and the maximum current board size
+- Win condition must be able to be dynamically determined based off any size board
 - Mystery Requirement - coming soon!